JiangJian1998/py1000/README.md

 # py1000
-py test 1000 and some py project
+python test 1000 and some python project